 - Critically explore and consider contemporary debates around photography in digital and networked culture

 The course begins with the public announcement of photography in 1839, when Louis Daguerre introduced the daguerreotype in Paris and William Henry Fox Talbot unveiled his experiments in London.
-From this dual origin, we trace the rapid expansion of the medium across the nineteenth century as photography emerged simultaneously as a scientific innovation, commercial enterprise, and cultural form.
+We trace the rapid expansion of the medium across the nineteenth century as photography emerged simultaneously as a scientific innovation, a commercial and artistic enterprise, and a cultural form entangled with colonialism.

-Week Two: Pictorialism, Modernism and the Documentary Tradition 1900–1970s
+Week Two: Photographic Modernisms and the Documentary Tradition

 Week Three: Photography in Contemporary Art